lulav/LRS_Documentation/docs_tutorials/aerosandbox/aerosandbox.md

 Default branch of remote 'origin' set to: master Citros successfully synched with local project.
 You may review your changes via `citros status` and commit them via `citros commit`.
-Intialized Citros repository.
+Initialized Citros repository.
 ```
 Now you can see ```.citros``` folder in the explorer.

 2. Configuring the setup.
 We need to set up the maximum performance available: timeout, CPU, GPU and Memory.
 To perform it, we need to define them in ```.citros/simulations/simulation_aerosandbox_cessna.json```.
 The recommended setup is minimum 180 seconds timeout, 2 CPU, 2 GPU and 1024 MB of Memory.
 Don't forget to save the file!

 3. Configuring the params setup.
 You can find the default setup in ```.citros/parameter_setups/default_param_setup.json```.
 [CITROS CLI](https://citros.io/doc/docs_cli) provides an opportunity to use basic NumPy functions (such as distributions) and even user-defined functions, but let's keep it default for now.
-The Aerosanbox simulation has the following ROS parameters:
+The Aerosandbox simulation has the following ROS parameters:

     |Parameter	|Package	|Description
     |--|--|--
-    h_0	|aerosandbox_cessna	|Initial alitude (m)
+    h_0	|aerosandbox_cessna	|Initial altitude (m)
     v_0	|aerosandbox_cessna	|Initial velocity (knots)
     publish_freq	|aerosandbox_cessna	|Frequency of publishing